johiny/Johiny_Portafolio/README.md

 ## Introduction

-My modern and web portfolio powered by Astro, where I collect all my web and data analysis projects since I have memory.
+My modern web portfolio powered by Astro, where I collect all my web and data analysis projects since I have memory.

 ## Features